Teleprompter-llc/chatist-ios-sdk/README.md

     ) -> Bool {
         // Enable SDK logging for debugging
         Chatist.enableLogging(true)

-        // Set environment (use .production for production builds) Chatist.setEnvironment(.production)

         // Initialize the SDK with your API key Chatist.initialize(key: "Your API Key")